JJ/hoborg/text/text.md

 "What did you say?"

-"Something along the lines of him being circumcised by a precise kick to her sister in the jaw".
+"Something along the lines of him being circumcised by a precise kick to her sister in the jaw."

 "He, that is funny.
 I met these guys up in the hills in New Mexico, I mean Mississippi, that... " It was funny that I had found this